gaterunner341/PCAPa/README.md

 (i.e. "./PCAPa-0.9").
 TShark is required to run this, so a PATH variable is prefered.

 As time goes on, I will be researching more efficient ways to run this script.
-Currently (v0.9), the tshark filters are ran twice, once to generate a count of each type of packet in an investigaion summary text file, and second to generate those packets into individual PCAP files groupd by category:
+Currently (v0.9), the tshark filters are ran twice, once to generate a count of each type of packet in an investigaion summary text file, and second to export those packets into individual PCAP files groupd by category:

 - DNS Packets